mig-migazi/platform/README.md

 1. **Port Conflicts**: Ensure ports 3000, 3001, 8081, 8082, 8083, 9092, and 5432 are available
 2. **Container Issues**: Try running with `--keep-data` flag to preserve existing data
 3. **Network Issues**: Ensure Docker network `platform_kafka-network` is created
+4. **Timestamp Issues**: If alarms are not being stored, check the Kafka Connect logs for timestamp conversion errors

 ### Logs